vibdev/canvas-kit/modules/canvas-kit-react-header/README.md

 The href attribute when clicking on the title logo.

 **`brand` (optional):** `ReactNode`
 JSX that replaces the contents of the Dub logo and title.
-Used for replacing Dub + Title with a `contained lockup` and/or for adding design elements next to the Dub + title lockup.
+Used for replacing Dub + title with a `contained lockup` and/or for adding design elements next to the Dub + title lockup.

 **`breakpoints` (optional):** `Object`